The Russiagate Hoax — Cutting to the Chase

 On June 12th of last year, Wikileaks announced that it would soon be releasing material pertinent to Hillary’s campaign.
 Whether the DNC knew at this time that Seth was the source is unclear.
 What is clear is that DNC officials, who had previously been informed that their server had been hacked, quickly decided to convince our intelligence agencies, the press, and the public that Russian hackers, acting at the behest of the Russian government, were the source of the damaging material to be released — in that way, focusing attention on the evil machinations of the Russians, slamming Wikileaks, and detracting attention from the content of the released material.

 On June 14th, the DNC, in conjunction with the Crowdstrike cybersecurity firm that they had hired, announced that its servers had been hacked, and that a file on Trump opposition research had been taken.
 An entity dubbed “Guccifer 2.0” popped up online a day later, claiming to be the source for the soon-to-be-released Wikileaks DNC material, and obligingly posting a file on Trump opposition research, as well as several other files.
 Forensic analyses have indicated that the posted documents had had their metadata intentionally altered to leave “Russian fingerprints”.
-Moreover, this alteration had occurred on a computer whose MS Office had been registered to the former technical director for Joe Biden, Warren Flood; hence, this computer presumably had been used in the past by Joe Biden’s staff.

 On July 5th, Guccifer 2.0 downloaded from the DNC server a number of additional documents, some of which — all of them relatively innocuous — he subsequently posted on his own website.
 Forensic analysis of this download indicated that it occurred locally, most likely via USB port, and that it took place on the East Coast.